KevMca/mcandru/content/projects/glider.md

       The goal is to maximise the flight time of the glider, using thermals, solar and wind.
 ---

 Nature is class.
 Birds are also class.
 If you have ever seen a bird gliding in the wind, that is exactly what this project is trying to emulate.
 The world record flight time for a two-seat glider is over 70 hours set in 1961 in Hawaii.
-This record has not been between because it is seen as being a pointless and dangerous challenge.
+This record has not been beaten because it is seen as being a pointless and dangerous challenge.
 Alpine swifts can fly for 6 months at a time without landing in fact.

 So it is not too crazy to imagine building an autonomous glider that can remain airborne for large periods of time.
 To do this, a stable control system and suite of algorithms is required.